runicscribe/worldbuilding-docs/dae-machina/world/cosmology/cosmology.md

 ## Lesser Spheres ("Moons")

+Each of them are the same diameter - 1000 km.
+The three lesser spheres come into convergence every 252 days.
+The [Daes calender](./calender) is based upon this convergence.

+### Aurum
-* Aurum - Gold.
+Gold.
 Good Enchanting medium.
 Orbital period of 36 days.
-Orbits approx <> m from the planet.
-Sky diameter of 9.5'.
+Orbits approx 3.676e8 m from the planet.
+Sky diameter of 9.4'.

+### Argent
-* Argent - Silver.
+Silver.
 Disruptive to magic.
 Orbital period of 63 days.
-Orbits approx <> m from the planet.
-Sky diameter of 6.6'.
+Orbits approx 5.339e8 m from the planet.
+Sky diameter of 6.4'.

+### Alkyne
-* Alkyne - Copper.
+Copper.
 Imprints/stores magical signatures.
 Orbital period of 84 days.
-Orbits approx <> m from the planet.
-Sky diameter of 5.4'.
+Orbits approx 6.468e8 m from the planet.
+Sky diameter of 5.3'.

-The three lesser spheres come into convergence every 252 days.
-The [Daes calender](./calender) is based upon this convergence.

 ## Wandering Stars: